arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 02/16/2018 15:32 (UTC)`.
+The last change was detected on `Saturday 02/17/2018 20:32 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code